EBIBioSamples/read_docs/docs/update/curation/external-reference.rst

 2. **Produce a BioSamples curation object in JSON format**

    To add an external reference to a sample without being its owner, create a BioSamples curation object.
-Since you’re only adding link(s), you can leave the `attributesPre`, `attributesPost`, and `externalReferencesPre` fields empty, and add your new link(s) in the `externalReferencesPost` field.
+Since you are only adding link(s), you can leave the `attributesPre`, `attributesPost`, and `externalReferencesPre` fields empty, and add your new link(s) in the `externalReferencesPost` field.

-   For example, suppose you have a MGnify sample `ERS645361` that you want to link to the BioSamples entry `SAMEA3219512`:
+   For example, if you have a MGnify sample `ERS645361` and you want to link it to the BioSamples entry `SAMEA3219512`:

    .. code-block:: json